Rock Bottom

 The familiar emerges

-It took its own long time.
+The modern mountain shaped itself round shale and the subterranean granite base that emerges over A Very Long Time.
 Table Mountain is thought to consists of the most durable rocks around, weathering away at between 2 -7 millimeters per 1000 years.

 Table-Mountain-View-2.jpg